 During the 1930s he started spending more time in the southern United States, particularly Florida.
 It was there that he bought a plot of land on which he would spend every winter for the rest of his life.
 The property was named, Pencil Pines.
 As the decades progressed his reputation only grew and the prestige with which he was considered, increased.
 He won his second Pulitzer in 1931 for Collected Poems, his third in 1937 for Further Range, and finally, his fourth, in 1943 for A Witness Tree.

 He was awarded over forty honorary degrees although he never graduated from a university.
-In 1960 he was awarded the United States Congressional Gold Medal in recognition of his enriching poetry.
+In 1960 he was awarded the United States Congressional Gold Medal.
+This was mainly for recognition of Frost’s enriching poetry.
 A year later, at the inauguration of John F. Kennedy, he was called upon to read a poem.
 He wrote, “Dedication” for this particular occasion, but due to the glaring sunlight, was unable to read it.
 He recited instead, “The Gift Outright.”
 The following year, 1962, saw Frost accompany the Interior Secretary to the Soviet Union where he helped lobby for peace between the two countries.

 Robert Frost died in 1963 due to complications from prostate surgery and was buried in Old Bennington Cemetery in Vermont.